zgjsxx/AWS-SAA/Outline.md

 **Volume Gateway**

 Unlike File Gateways which are used for accessing objects, Volume Gateways present your on-premise application with the **iSCSI block storage** instead. **Volume Gateways allow you to have point-in-time backups of your volumes stored as EBS snapshots**, and come in two different operational modes: stored and cached.
+The backup EBS snapshot is not suitable for data analyse.

 **Tape Gateway**